St Bede's College (Bentleigh East)

 St Bede's College Bentleigh East Campus (formerly St James College) is tailored to students in Years 7 to 9.
 It is located in Bentleigh East, a suburb of Melbourne, Australia.
 The campus has around 250 students, and is administered by the De La Salle Brothers, a teaching order of Christian Brothers.
 As of the start of 2024, the Campus Director is Trent Collins.
 At the beginning of 2021, St James College was amalgamated into St Bede's College in Mentone, operating as a dedicated middle years campus.

 History

 The College opened in 1970 in association with the De La Salle Brothers as St James Regional College, in order to serve six Catholic parishes in a fast-growing area of suburban Melbourne, and moved from temporary accommodation to the first buildings on its present campus in 1971.
 By 1984, it was serving four Catholic additional parishes.
 In early 2021, it became a campus of St Bede's College, Mentone, adopting its name and uniform.

 Some of the College's alumni have gone on to play in Australian sports such as Australian Rules Football.

 St Peter's Church Bentleigh East used to host masses for the students at the College, but they are now held at the College's campus in Mentone.

+In 2024, Allegations of historic child sex abuse were made against the school, relating to alleged abuse between 1975 to 1985 at the Bentleigh East campus.